-20 – 22 October 2021, Ciudad de México, Mexico
+20 and 28 October, 4 November 2021, Ciudad de México, Mexico – Dates revised

 The ICGEB aims at strengthening the research capability of its Members through a comprehensive training programme and approach to promoting biotechnology internationally.
 The active participation of ICGEB Member States nationals in the ICGEB Meetings and Courses is therefore highly encouraged.
-For more information on the terms of participation and funding opportunities for this event please access the meeting website or contact the local organisers directly.

 Monica Villa Guillen (Hospital Infantil de México Federico Gómez, Ciudad de México)

 Deadline for receipt of applications: